Grouping Rows in Excel

-The number of rows is also lengthy When the worksheet contains detailed information or data.
-As a report reader of the data they don’t want to see lengthy rows instead they just want to see the detailed view but at the same time if they require any other detailed information they need just a button to expand or collapse the view as required.
+The number of rows is also lengthy when the worksheet contains detailed information or data.
+However, report readers of the data do not want to see long rows.
+Instead, they want to see a clear view, but at the same time, if they require any other detailed information, they need just a button to expand or collapse them as needed.

 How to Group Rows in Excel with Expand/Collapse?